knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

             Where:

             - `<apiserversource>` is the name of the source that you want to create.
-            - `<namespace>` is the name of the namespace that you created in step 1 above.
+            - `<namespace>` is the name of the namespace that you created in step 1 earlier.
-            - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
+            - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
             - `<event-mode>` is either `Resource` or `Reference`.
 If set to `Resource`, the event payload contains the entire resource that the event is for.
 If set to `Reference`, the event payload only contains a reference to the resource that the event is for.
 The default is `Reference`.
             - `<sink-kind>` is any supported PodSpecable object that you want to use as a sink, for example, `Service` or `Deployment`.
 A PodSpecable is an object that describes a PodSpec.
             - `<sink-name>` is the name of your sink.